quintel/documentation/general/weather_conditions.md

 ### Solar PV
 The default solar PV production curves which are based on measured production data provided by the Open Power System Data platform (read more about [solar curves](https://github.com/quintel/etdataset-public/blob/master/curves/supply/solar/README.md)) are not available for the weather years (1987, 1997, 2004).

 For weather years we use measured irradiation data (Source: [KNMI](https://projects.knmi.nl/klimatologie/uurgegevens/selectie.cgi)).
 The shape of the curve equals the shape of irradiation data.
-Full load hours for solar PV are based of total solar irradiation of the weather year.
+Full load hours for solar PV are based on the total solar irradiation of the weather year.
 FLH of the weather year are determined using information about total solar irradiation and FLH of the reference year 2015.
 More information can be found on [ETDataset - curves solar - weather years](https://github.com/quintel/etdataset/tree/weather_years/curves/supply/solar/script/weather_years).

 ### Temperature
 Just as for default setting for weather years temperature curves are based on measured data from The Bilt.
 (Source: [KNMI](https://projects.knmi.nl/klimatologie/uurgegevens/selectie.cgi)).
 For each weather year the average temperature is compared with the average temperature of the default year.
 If a user selects a weather year this value is used to set the temperature slider.